Namsadangnori (남사당놀이) generally refers to traditional Korean performances staged by Namsadangpae (남사당패), a vagabond troupe of male performers.

 Namsadangnori was a tradition rooted in the experience of the common people, and performances were staged especially for them.
-Musicians and dancers could relieve the grief of the poor and disenfranchised, while criticizing the immorality of the yangban (noble class) through their sarcastic humor.
-Namsadangnori were thus staged in rural areas or outside of town, where the gentry would not see them.
-Weather permitting, performances were held outdoors from spring till late autumn.
+Musicians, mask dancers and puppet shows could relieve the grief of the poor and disenfranchised, while criticizing the immorality of the yangban (noble class) through their sarcastic humor.
+Tighrope walking and somersault with interesting commentary in between the acts makes the stage even more exciting.

 After the Joseon Dynasty, Namsadangpae troupes performed nationwide and acted as an outlet for suppressed feeling of powerless commoners as they were encouraged by great music, performances and dancing.